kbase/groups/README.md

     "rid": <the workspace ID>,
     "name": <the workspace name>,
     "narrname": <the name of the narrative contained in the workspace or null>
+    "narrcreate": <the creation date, in epoch ms, of the narrative or null>
     "public": <true if the workspace is public, false otherwise>
     "perm": <the user's permission for the workspace>, "description": <the workspace description or null>
     "moddate": <the modification date of the workspace in epoch ms>
 }
 ```

+`narrcreate` is the save date, in epoch ms, of the first version of the narrative contained in
+the workspace.

 `perm` is one of `None`, `Read`, `Write`, `Admin`, or `Own`.